-- You will be divided into Breakout rooms click "Join Breakout room". - Once in a group introduce yourself with a quick synopsis of your project (i.e. 5-10 mins max for everybody) - We will share a link to Miro (breakout room 1 = Group 1 on Miro, etc) - The first exercise includes a series of statements.
-You will need to sort these into: - Problem for project design (only one), project activities, outputs, outcome (only one) and impact (only one) - Map these onto the template provided - Think about the 'why' - Is it clear? - Do you have any questions about the change process? - Are there any leaps of logic/evidence gaps? - What risks and assumptions are there? - Keep a note of group discussion on Miro or however you would like - Feedback thoughts to the plenary
+- You will be divided into Breakout rooms click "Join Breakout room". - Once in a group introduce yourself with a quick synopsis of your project (i.e. 5-10 mins max for everybody) - We will share a link to Jamboard You will be assigned a Jamboard (breakout room 1 = Jamboard 1 etc) - Your Jamboard will have a series of statements.
+You will need to sort these into: - Problem for project design, impact, outcome, outputs, activities - Map these onto the template provided - Think about the 'why' - Is it clear? - Do you have any questions about the change process? - Are there any leaps of logic/evidence gaps? - What risks and assumptions are there? - Keep a note of group discussion on Jamboard or however you would like - Feedback thoughts to the plenary